 - 2. The applicant shall submit a revised site plan that addresses the following: - a.
-Provide an on-site directory sign consistent with the location shown on the November 9, 2023 revised plans, reflecting adequate illumination of the sign for public safety responders. - b.
-Show the proposed children's play structure proffered by the applicant at the November 16, 2023 Planning Commission meeting. - c.
-Show proposed temporary sight-obscuring screening along the west side of the property of a minimum height to screen glare from headlights onto the property to the west.
-Thre temporary screening is to be in place prior to occupancy and is to remain until the sightobscuring vegetative screen has matured to the size necessary to provide the sightobscuring screening. - d.
+Revise the site plan to achieve 65% minimum standard parking spaces at 9'x19' Several of the spaces counted as standard spaces in the calculations are shown on the site plan as 17 feet deep.
+Alternatively, provide a calculation and request Planning Commission approval of a plan that has less than 65% standard spaces. - b.
+Increase the width of the sidewalk that bisects the site from east to west to 10-feet in width to accommodate both bicycles and pedestrians since there is no other direct route for bicycles other than using the indirect meandering parking lot aisle. - c.
 The property is zoned commercial but is proposed for multi-family development.
 Rather than commercial frontage improvements to minor collector standards, provide a frontage improvement to residential standards with a sidewalk and planter strip.
 Sidewalks along Norton Lane are a combination of 5-feet and 6-feet sidewalk, and sidewalks on Stratus Avenue are 6-feet.
-As there are no more other more direct alternative pedestrian connections to existing and planned commercial areas to the north, the sidewalks along the Norton Lane frontage shall be a minimum of 6-feet wide with a planter strip.
+As there are no more other more direct alternative pedestrian connections to existing and planned commercial areas to the north, the sidewalks along the Norton Lane frontage shall be a minimum of 6-feet wide with a planter strip. - 3.
+Clarify accessibility/universal design of amenities for residents in common area open spaces consistent with Great Neighborhood Principles.
+Note: The applicant is encouraged to exceed minimum accessibility requirements for recreational amenities. - 4.
+The applicant shall apply for and obtain all applicable permits from the City of McMinnville and other agencies. - 5.
+The plan shall comply with the vision clearance standards of Chapter 17.54.